Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/reggverse-riddles/rules/_index.md

 On your turn, you always **play 1 tile** (from your hand).

-There are two ways to use a tile.
-* Add it next to an egg pile to use its **rule**.
-To do so, place it next to _or_ on top of an existing rule.
+Firstly, you use its **movement** (top side), if possible.
+* Pretend your pawn is in the center (brown smiley).
+Move your pawn to one of the green locations on the tile.
+* You can't move off the map.
+* You can't share a tile with another player.
-* Discard it to use its **movement**.
-If so, move your pawn as described on the tile.
-You cannot move off the map.
-Finally, take any one egg (from a pile or tile) and _drop it_ at your final location.
+* Finally, take any one egg (from a pile or tile) and _drop it_ at your final location.

+Secondly, you use its **rule** (bottom side).
+* Place the tile next to _or_ on top of an existing rule tile.
+* Each egg can have at most 3 unique rules.

+When considering a tile's movement or rule, it is always from **your perspective**.
+For example, the "bottom half" of the board will be different for different players, as they sit around the table.

-At the end of your turn, check the row of rules for each egg type.
+At the **end of your turn**, check the row of rules for each egg type.
 They tell you where eggs of that type are currently hidden.
-* For each egg that matches your current tile ( = where your Pawn is), grab 1 of that type (either from the pile or the board).
+* For each egg that matches your current tile ( = where your Pawn is), collect 1 of that type (from pile or tile).
+* You **can't**, however, collect any egg type that is already physically present on your current tile.
 * An egg may _never_ have a ruleset that causes it to match _none_ or _all_ tiles.
 * If a pile runs out, also remove its rules.
-(That type is now out of the game.
-It can't be collected anymore, even if it's still on the board.)
+(It can't be collected anymore, even if it's still on tiles.)

 Finally, draw your hand back up to 4 tiles.